NatigAgarzayev/iot_portfolio/Module3/README.md

 # Module 3

-## 📡 Set Up Your IoT Network with MQTT on a Router
+## MINI PROJECT: 📡 Set Up Your IoT Network with MQTT on a Router

 ### 🚀 Step 1: Check Your Router
 - Ensure your router supports **MQTT** (or install custom firmware like OpenWRT, DD-WRT).